What is its religious reason?

 Like any treatment, there is a risk of complications.
 The risks related to circumcision are hemorrhagic, infectious, or anesthetic.

-How to prevent the complications?
+How to prevent the complications in Istanbul?

 A careful examination and preoperative assessment can prevent these complications.
 In addition, a good hygiene before, during, and after the operation is crucial.